 Black rhinos actually have light grey coloured skin.
-Their skin colour is dependent on the soil colour in their area as they regularly roll in mud which coats their soil.
+Their skin colour is dependent on the soil colour in their area as they regularly roll in mud which coats their skin.
 They have thick skin which protects them from thorns and sharp grasses.
 In the skin lives parasites which are eaten by oxpeckers and egrets.
 While this was once seen to be a symbiotic relationship studies now suggest that oxpeckers are themselves a parasite which feeds on the rhino’s blood.

 On the front of the head is a pair of horns which may grow to 1.5m (4.9ft) long.
 On occasion some are seen with a small third horn.
 They have a hooked lip which is an adaptation to their browsing lifestyle.